-Therefore, you can manage up to 16 DX2-T1H1 packages per sensor port.
+Therefore, you can manage up to 12 DX2-T1H1 packages per sensor port, without exceeding either function or package maximum.

-A DX-D2C6 contains 6 sensors and 2 actuators so it has 8 functions.
+• A DX-D2C6 contains 6 sensors and 2 actuators so it has 8 functions.

 Therefore, you can manage up to four DX-D2C6 packages per sensor port.